shuvonkor/ftp-server-tester/README.md

 ### Additional Resources

-For more resources on FTP servers, you can refer to https://ftpserverbd.com This site offers various FTP server lists and tools.
+For more resources on FTP servers, you can refer to <a href="https://ftpserverbd.com" rel="dofollow">FTP SERVER BD</a> This site offers various FTP server lists and tools.